oconnor0/BeaconRoad/CoreRules.md

 * You must Act to reload and item with **reload** (instead of reloading as part of using it).
 * A **melee** [range] item may be used to take actions against targets up to [range]' away from you.
 While wielding a melee weapon and able to act, you threaten enemies within the listed range.
 * A **ranged** [range] item may be used to take actions against targets up to [range]' away from you.
 At up to twice the range, those actions suffer *disadvantage*.
 Beyond that, actions cannot target.
 A ranged item takes two hands to reload even if it can be used with one hand.
-* An **armor piercing** weapon or attack requires an additional armor box to ignore damage or effects from.
+* An **armor piercing** weapon or attack requires an additional Soak Box to ignore damage or effects from.
 * A **well-made** item takes 1 less load box.

 ### Armor

 * **Light armor** provides a small amount of protection while remaining thin and supple enough to avoid restricting movement.
 Leather is an example of light armor.
-    * *Common light armor (2 load) provides 2 armor boxes each of which may be checked to reduce the damage from an attack by 10.*
+    * *Common light armor (2 load) provides 2 Soak Boxes each of which may be checked to reduce the damage from an attack by 10.*
 * **Medium armor** provides more protection than light armor but may restrict movement and may slow wearers down through its extra weight.
 Hide and chain mail are examples of medium armor.
-    * *Common medium armor (4 load) provides 4 armor boxes each of which may be checked to reduce the damage from an attack by 12.*
+    * *Common medium armor (4 load) provides 4 Soak Boxes each of which may be checked to reduce the damage from an attack by 10.*
 * **Heavy armor** is predominantly built from metal and provides a lot of protection but weighs the most and may slow wearers down simply through its bulk.
 Plate is an example of heavy armor.
-    * *Uncommon heavy armor (5 load) provides 6 armor boxes each of which may be checked to reduce the damage from an attack by 15.*
+    * *Uncommon heavy armor (5 load) provides 6 Soak Boxes each of which may be checked to reduce the damage from an attack by 10.*
 * An **exosuit** is a large and heavy enough set of armor that it requires its own power source to wear it, but it provides the most protection.
 Exoplate is an example of an exosuit.
-    * *A rare exosuit (6 load) provides 8 armor boxes each of which may be checked to reduce the damage from an attack by 20.*
+    * *A rare exosuit (6 load) provides 8 Soak Boxes each of which may be checked to reduce the damage from an attack by 10.*

 ### Shields

 * A **light shield** can be used to deflect attacks and projectiles without too much encumbrance.
-    * *A common light shield (1 load, defensive 1) provides 2 shield boxes (-10 damage/box).*
+    * *A common light shield (1 load, defensive 1) provides 2 Soak Boxes each of which may be checked to reduce the damage from an attack by 10.*
 * A **heavy shield** is a more efficient defensive tool than a light shield.
-    * *An common heavy shield (2 load, defensive 1) provides 4 shield boxes (-15 damage/box).*
+    * *An common heavy shield (2 load, defensive 1) provides 4 Soak Boxes each of which may be checked to reduce the damage from an attack by 10.*

 ### Weaponry